alex-hh/cagi5_mpra_prediction/README.md

 ### Getting DeepSea task predictions as features

-There are two classes that can be used here:
+There are two classes that can be used here (defined in models.py):

   1. DeepSeaSNP: to use the original DeepSea model (whose predictions for ref and alt alleles for the full training dataset are included in the repo as data/cagi5_mpra/deepsea_ref_preds.npy and data/cagi5_mpra/deepsea_alt_preds.npy)